|Nutrition Facts (per serving)|

 Use a fork to create a crosshatch pattern on the cookies, flattening them somewhat.

 Bake for 12 to 15 minutes or until set and starting to brown slightly.

 Remove cookies to rack to cool.

 Melt chocolate couverture according to package directions.
 Dip cookies halfway in melted chocolate, place on wax paper, and allow to harden.

-- These cookies can be eaten right away or keep cookies in a sealed tin in a cool spot for up to several weeks.
+- These cookies keep well in a sealed tin in a cool spot for up to several weeks.
+Store them in between layers of wax paper.